ruby-cube/rue/packages/signals/README.md

 <p align="right"><a href="#">[src]</a></p>

 ## Overview
-Rue Signals aims to bring more consistency and clarity to reactivity in Vue apps by exposing a signal-based API.
+Rue Signals aims to bring more consistency, clarity, and selectivity to reactivity in Vue apps by exposing a signal-based API.
 Built on top of Vue’s shallow ref and computed ref.

 <p align="right"><a href="#">[src]</a></p>